 Title VI of the Civil Rights Act of 1964

 Title VII of the Civil Rights Act of 1964

 Title IX of the Education Amendments of 1972

 Age Discrimination in Employment Act of 1967

 Americans with Disabilities Act of 1990

 Section 504 of the Rehabilitation Act of 1973

-WINTHROP PUBLIC SCHOOLS COMPLAINT/INCIDENT REPORT FORM
+WINTHROP PUBLIC SCHOOLS

+COMPLAINT/INCIDENT REPORT FORM

 Name of Complainant:

 Complainant's School and Class/Job Title:

 Address:

 Email Address: Phone Number(s):

 Name(s) of Parent/Legal Guardian (if applicable):

-Address: h / J
+Address:

-Email Address: Phone Number(s):
+Email Address: Pl none Number(s):

-Nature or Complaint: This may include but is not limited to incidents of discriminatory and sexual harassment, retaliation, sexual misconduct/assault and bullying.
+Nature or Complaint: This may include but is not li harassment, retaliation, sexual misconduct/assaul •

 Dates of Alleged Incident(s):

 Names of the person(s) you are reporting:

-Please describe in detail the incidents of alleged misconduct incidents occurred.
-Please name any witnesses that may have misconduct.
+Please describe in detail the incidents of alleged misconduct; including where and when the incidents occurred.
+Please name any witnesses that may have information regarding the alleged misconduct.
 Attach additional pages if necessary.

-Please describe any past incidents that may be related to thi page(s) if needed. s complaint.
+Please describe any past incidents that may be page(s) if needed. related to this complaint.
 Attach additional

-I certify that the information provided in this report is true, conknowledge. rrect and complete to the best of my
+I certify that the information provided in this report knowledge. rt is true, correct and complete to the best of m

 Signature of Complainant: Date

 Complaint Received By: Date

-Compliance Officer: Date
+Compliance Officer

 SCHOOL SERVICES

 GUIDANCE SERVICES

-Guidance services combine the student support efforts of our guidance counselor and student mentor.
+Guidance services combine the student support efforts of our guidance counselor and student

+mentor.
 This guidance department staff works together and collaborates with the school's faculty in guiding the academic and social development of each student.
 Our team approach is to view the whole student as both an evolving individual and as a learner and to help our students prepare themselves for life after high school.